qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 To keep the dxf/dwg structure and its symbology in QGIS, you may want to use the dedicated :menuselection:`Project --> Import/Export --> Import Layers from DWG/DXF...` tool.
-Indeed, the :guilabel:`DWG/DXF Import` dialog allows you to import into GeoPackage database any element of the drawing file.
+Indeed, the :guilabel:`DWG/DXF Import` dialog allows you to add to a GeoPackage database any element of the drawing file you can later open in the project.

-In the dialog, you have to:
+In the dialog, you first have to:

-* Input a location for a GeoPackage file, that will be created to store the DWG/DXF content to;
+#.
+Input the :guilabel:`Target package`, i.e. a location for a GeoPackage file
+   that will be created or overwritten to store the DWG/DXF content to.
-* Specify which coordinate system the data in the DWG data is in;
+#.
+Specify the coordinate reference system of the data in the drawing file.
+#.
+Check |checkbox| :guilabel:`Expand block references` to import the
+   blocks in the drawing file as normal elements.
+#.
+Check |checkbox| :guilabel:`Use curves` to promote the imported layers
+   to a ``curved`` geometry type.
-* Then use the :guilabel:`Import` button to select the DWG/DXF file to use (one per geopackage).
+#.
+Use the :guilabel:`Import` button to select the DWG/DXF file to use (one per
+   geopackage).
 The GeoPackage database will be automatically populated with the drawing file content.
-Depending on the size of the \*CAD file, this could take some time;
+Depending on the size of the \*CAD file, this could take some time.
-* The |checkbox| :guilabel:`Expand block references` will transform the existing blocks into normal elements;
-* the |checkbox| :guilabel:`Use curves` promotes the output layers geometry type to a ``curved`` one.

 After the :file:`.dwg` or :file:`.dxf` data is imported into the GeoPackage database the frame in the lower half of the dialog is populated with the list of